Firewizard178/ctf-writeups/2022-pico/HashingJobApp.md

 # HashingJobApp
 General Skills, 100 Points
 ## Description
+If you want to hash with the best, beat this test!

+`nc saturn.picoctf.net 63116`
 ## Solution
 You need to connect to the port with netcat and complete a series of requests to convert the strings to hash using md5